tamertplink/omada-sdn/source/onboarding/controller_hardware.rst

 Install the Omada Hardware Controller
 =====================================

 Set up an Omada SDN hardware controller is intuitive.
-Follow the video guide or step by step instructions to install the hardware controller.
+Follow the video guide or step by step instructions down below to install the hardware controller.

 1. Install OC200/OC300 with the Omada App
 -----------------------------------------